suhasmaddali/Car-Prices-Prediction/README.md

 |	6.
 Gradient Boosting Regressor|	4432|	175275369|
 |	7.
 MLP Regressor|	6467|	250908327|

+## Outcomes

+* The best model that was performing the best in terms of mean absolute error (MAE) and mean squared error (MSE) was Decision Tree Regressor.

 ## 👉 Directions to download the repository and run the notebook